-Additionally, any downturn in the business outlook and/or substantial changes in the funding requirements of Xradia or Adesto could have a significant effect on the value of our current investments in those companies, and the overall value of our portfolio, and could have a significant adverse effect on the value of our common stock.
+Any downturn in the business outlook and/or substantial changes in the funding requirements of Adesto Technologies or Metabolon could have a significant effect on the value of our current investments in those companies, and the overall value of our portfolio, and could have a significant adverse effect on the value of our common stock.

-The difficult venture capital investment and capital market climates could increase the non-performance risk for our portfolio companies.
+The difficult venture capital investment and capital market climates for the types of companies in which we invest could increase the non-performance risk for our portfolio companies.

 While the public markets and corporate growth are improving, unemployment remains high, and there are global instabilities, including sovereign debt issues and the potential for future inflation.
-Even with signs of economic improvement, the availability of capital for venture capital firms and venture-backed companies continues to be limited, particularly for capital-intensive, science-enabled, small businesses such as the ones in which we invest.
+Even with signs of economic improvement, the availability of capital for venture capital firms and early-stage companies, particularly for capital-intensive, science-enabled, small businesses such as the ones in which we invest, continues to be limited.
 Historically, difficult venture environments have resulted in a higher than normal number of small businesses not receiving financing and being subsequently closed down with a loss to venture investors, and other small businesses receiving financing but at significantly lower valuations than the preceding financing rounds.
 This issue is compounded by the fact that many existing venture capital firms have few remaining years of investment and available capital owing to the finite lifetime of the funds managed by these firms.
-Additionally, even if a firm was able to raise a new fund, commonly new funds are not permitted to invest with old funds in existing investments.
+Additionally, even if a firm were able to raise a new fund, commonly new funds are not permitted to invest with old funds in existing investments.
 As such, improvements in the liquidity environment for venture-backed companies through IPOs and M&A transactions and the currently improving public markets in general may not translate to an increase in the available capital to venture-backed companies, particularly those that have investments from funds that are in the latter stage of life unless such improvements continue for some time into the future.
 Further, many of our portfolio companies receive non-dilutive funding through government contracts and grants.
-Sequestration could have a direct and significant reduction in our portfolio companies' contract or grant awards.
-Sequestration will also likely result in reduced budgets at research facilities, which will reduce the volume of products they could potentially purchase from our portfolio companies.
+Reductions in government spending could have a direct and significant reduction in our portfolio companies' contract or grant awards.
+Such reductions can also result in reduced budgets at research facilities, which would reduce the volume of products they could potentially purchase from our portfolio companies.